optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 **Things we want to keep**

-- Estimagic can be used just like scipy
+- optimagic can be used just like scipy

 **Problems**